RetroDECK/ES-DE/README.md

 _Another example of the gamelist view, displaying advanced folder support.
 You can scrape folders for game info and game media, sort folders as you would files, mark them as favorites etc. In this example ES-DE has been configured to sort favorite games above non-favorites._

 ![alt text](images/es-de_custom_collections.png "ES-DE Custom Collections") _Games can be grouped into your own custom collections, in this example they're defined as game genres but you can name them anything you like.
 All gamelist views including the custom collections support both game images or game videos.
-By default the slate-DE theme will display the game image for a short moment before starting to play the video._
+By default the Slate theme will display the game image for a short moment before starting to play the video._

 ![alt text](images/es-de_scraper_running.png "ES-DE Scraper Running") _This is a view of the built-in scraper which downloads game info and game media from either [screenscraper.fr](https://screenscraper.fr) or [thegamesdb.net](https://thegamesdb.net).
 It's possible to scrape a single game, or to run the multi-scraper which can scrape a complete game system or even your entire collection._